aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Procedures.md

     (sqrt-iter 1.0 x))
 ```

-Actually, we allow a procedure to have internal definitions that are local to that procedure.
+Actually, we allow a procedure to have internal definitions that are local to that procedure.
 For example, in the square-root problem we can write

 ```lisp
 (define (sqrt x)